putto11262002/expense-tracker/README.md

 **Building API docker image**

-Provisioning the EC2 instance required the url to the docker image that will be deploy to it.
+Provisioning the EC2 instance required the URL to the docker image that will be deploy to it.
 To obtain the docker image URL, build the docker image with the target flatform linux/amd64 and push the built image to a container repostiory.

 Build docker image and tag your image according to our repository url.
 ```